DaXcess/LCVR/COMPILING.md

 $ dotnet build --configuration Release
 ```

-The built plugin assembly can now be found inside the `bin` folder.
+The built plugin assemblies can now be found inside the `bin` folder.